wp-plugins/gwolle-gb/readme.txt

 	)
 	?>

 The next lines are made up of the content.

 Date needs to be a UNIX timestamp.
 For manually creating a timestamp, look at the [timestamp generator](http://www.timestampgenerator.com/).

+It expects quotes around each field, so having quotes inside the content of the entry can break the import process.

 With version 1.4.1 and older, the field datetime was called date.

 You could make a test-entry, export that, and look to see what the importer expects from the CSV.
 Make sure you use UNIX line-endings.
 Any decent text-editor can transform a textdocument to UNIX line-endings.